suncoast-devs/handbook/lessons/career-looking/interviews.md

     </li>
     <li>Talk too much/too little
       <ul>
-        <li>Having too many moments of silence, or someone who doesn't let anyone else talk can lead to an awkward and very uncomfortable interview.</li>
+        <li>Having too many moments of silence or someone who doesn't let anyone else talk can lead to an awkward and very uncomfortable interview.</li>
       </ul>
     </li>
     <li>Hold out for one company, interview as many as you can
       <ul>
-        <li>You are not the only applicant they are interviewing so don't let them be the only company you are pursuing.</li>
+        <li>You are not the only applicant they are interviewing, so don't let them be the only company you are pursuing.</li>
       </ul>
     </li>
   </ul>